inside.ewu.edu

 The department has set the following policy on matters of languages not taught by this university:

-- Course Credit.
-The department will not give credit through examination for courses that are not taught here.
+1. Course Credit.
+The department will not give credit through examination for courses not taught here.

-- University Language Requirement.
-Students who have background in a language not taught at EWU have the option of taking the ACTFL proficiency test, the testing service approved by Modern Languages and Literatures.
-The test results will be evaluated by Modern Languages and Literatures.
-The requirement of one year of world language in college will be fulfilled provided that the test results are at the 103 level or higher.
+2. University Language Requirement.
+Students with proficiency in a language not taught at EWU can take the ACTFL proficiency test, the testing service approved by Modern Languages and Literatures.
+Modern Languages and Literatures The test result will evaluate ts.
+The requirement of one year of studying world language in college will be fulfilled provided the test results are at the 103 level or higher.

 In-Residence Rule in Minor Programs

-In our Modern Language minor programs only second-year credits can be transferred from another institution.
-Course equivalency must be verified by each program.
+In our Modern Language minor programs, only second-year credits can be transferred from another institution.
+There is a minimum 5-credit residency requirement for the minor completion.

 Study Abroad and Core Requirements for Spanish